saina25/real-time-process-monitoring-dashboard/README.md

 ----
 ## Introduction

 Real-time monitoring of system resources is essential for ensuring optimal system performance and managing processes efficiently.
-This project leverages Python, Tkinter and psutil to create a GUI-based application that displays CPU and memory usage, lists top processes, and provides the ability to terminate processes.
+This project leverages Python, Tkinter, and Psutil to create a GUI-based application that displays CPU and memory usage, lists top processes, detects deadlocks, and provides the ability to terminate processes.

 ---
 ## Features